ProboConnect/product-configurator/README.md

 Whenever an option is selected the `connectConfigurator:option-selected` event is fired with the selected option available in the event.detail parameter.

+### Recalculated event

+Whenever a user recalculates a configuration the `connectConfigurator:recalculated` event is fired.

 ### Finishing configuration

 When a configuration is complete and can be used in an order, the `connectConfigurator:finished` event is dispatched on the window.